 7. Get solar screens for your windows.
 These screens cut 75% of the heat coming through your windows, but don’t impact your visibility.
 They are really great energy savers.
 See solar screens here.

 8. Spend one night each week in candlelight.
-It’s romantic, fun and inspires new conversation.
+It’s romantic, fun and inspires new conversation, check the best scented candles on amazon at the link.
 If you’ve got kids, how about turning off the TV one night and playing a board game by candlelight?
 Clue would be particularly spooky!